 The more electricity you want to offset, the more solar panels you will need.
 Solar panels require a lot of space on a home’s roof, and some roofs are not large enough to fit the number of solar panels necessary to offset your electricity consumption.
 An alternative is to install some of the solar panels in your backyard as a ground-mounted system, but this can typically be expensive because it could require trenching.
 If you don’t have the space for all the panels you wanted, you can install a fewer number of solar panels to help offset your utility costs.
 This will ensure that you can stay on a lower-tiered electricity rate.
 The price of energy increases as more energy is used during a billing cycle, and a small system can help ensure you stay in the cheaper electricity tier.

+Weather can play a substantial impact on the performance of your solar energy system.
 Solar panels are very dependent on the amount of sunlight they are exposed to generate solar energy.
 Solar energy works by harness the sun’s radiation into usable energy that can power your household devices.
 This electricity can be used in your home or exported to the grid when it isn’t needed.
 During cloudy days, your solar panels will still produce electricity but not to the degree that it would on a typical sunny day.

 Solar panels are the cornerstone of sustainability and can help eliminate our dependence on carbon-based fuels.
 Among the compounds found in solar panels are cadmium and lead, metals that need to be disposed of properly.
-Also, some toxic materials and hazardous products are used during the manufacturing process of solar energy systems, which can indirectly affect the environment.
+Also, some toxic materials and hazardous products are used during the manufacturing process of solar energy systems.
+Which can indirectly affect the environment.
 But despite this, solar energy creates far less pollution than other alternative energy sources.

 Are you interested in a home energy audit or installing solar for your home?
 Call Forme Solar Electric at (714) 694-2262 and get started today!